 Court Allows Zoom Depositions for Plaintiffs in Mexico

-We’ve blogged before about remote deposition interpreter services via Zoom video conferencing and the challenges that may arise during these proceedings.
+We’ve blogged before about remote deposition interpreter services via Zoom video conferencing and the challenges that may arise during these virtual proceedings.
 In Macias v.
 Monterrey, the Spanish-speaking plaintiffs filed suit against a concrete contracting business (defendant) alleging violations of the Trafficking Victims Protection Act (“TVPA”), the Fair Labor Standards Act (“FLSA”), and breach of contract.
 The plaintiffs were Mexican nationals who entered the United States between 2014 and 2018 on H-2A and H-2B visas to work for the defendant, which was located in Virginia.